pktechnology/node-pocketsphinx/README.md

 You can test installation with

-     pkg-config --modversion pocketsphinx // This should print the version pocketsphinx_continuous -inmic yes  // This should recognize audio from microphone
+     pkg-config --modversion pocketsphinx // This should print the version

-Make sure that pocketsphinx is installed properly, adjust LD_LIBRARY_PATH if libraries are not found.
-You can test pocketsphinx with

-     pocketsphinx_continuous -infile goforward.raw

 To build simply use npm install, it should detect everything automatically.
 Carefully read build logs in order to see if there are any issues.